Home

 Many small business owners answer, "nothing"; they feel they cannot afford the cost of training.

-Yet an employee training plan is required in all businesses; in the past 20 years this is even more true with technology and computers being strong drivers of rapid change.
+Yet an employee training plan is required in all businesses; in the past 20 years this is even more true with technology and computers being strong drivers of the need to adjust to rapid change.

 To use your resources (both human and equipment) to the fullest potential, you must train and develop your employees to perform at optimal levels.

-Employees need to understand your business process, your business operations, how to run equipment efficiently, how to purchase and manage inventories, how to sell (in a business-to-business or business-to-consumer sales environment), how to manage customer service effectively, and so on.
+Employees need to understand your business process, your business operations, need to know how to run equipment efficiently, how to purchase and manage inventories, how to sell in a business-to-business or business-to-consumer sales environment, how to manage customer service effectively, and so on.

-Additionally, you need to prepare for succession (as people retire, you want trained employees ready to take on new and/or additional responsibilities); and you want to prepare for your own business exit in the future.
+Additionally, you need to prepare for succession (as people retire, you want trained employees ready to take on new and/or additional responsibilities); and you want to prepare your own business exit strategy for the future.

-As a small business owner, you need to realize the maximum benefit of your technology, and/or your processes, by investing in training your people and by building your employee training plan.
+As a small business owner, you need to realize the maximum benefit of your technology and/or your processes; and you do this by investing in training your people and by building an effective and comprehensive employee training plan (for small businesses, this is of key importance - you do not have a large group of people to support the business therefore you need to ensure that you have well trained people to sustain the business).

 Your Employee Training Development Investment might be: